 Mind-reading is another, lesser-used, Tangean ability, in which Mira ghosts her hand into the subject's head.

 Batman Beyond: An unscrupulous reporter stole a device that gave him this power so he could spy on anyone he pleased and make a fortune as a celebrity gossip columnist.
-In the end, he subverted the trend and did suffer the Karmic Death of becoming permanently intangible and falling first through each individual floor of the building he's in, then falling through the basement into the ground, and then, presumably, the Earth's crust all the way to the core.
+In the end, he subverted the trend and did suffer the Karmic Death (he not only stole the device, but killed the inventor with a fire he set to cover his tracks) of becoming permanently intangible and falling first through each individual floor of the building he's in, then falling through the basement into the ground, and then, presumably, the Earth's crust all the way to the core.
 Depending on whether or not heat/gravity has any effect on him, and how long he can survive in an intangible state, it may be a horrific And I Must Scream ending of the kind Beyond loved to spring on the audience.

-Since the intangibility is simply an effect granted by a full-body suit, it's likely that at most he has only three days before he starves/dehydrates to death in the suit, assuming it's internal air supply (which you would expect it to have, solving the "how do you breath" issue) lasts that long.
+Since the intangibility is simply an effect granted by a full-body suit, it's likely that at most he has only three days before he starves/dehydrates to death in the suit, assuming its internal air supply (which you would expect it to have, solving the "how do you breathe" issue) lasts that long.

 The lead character of Danny Phantom has this as part of his ghost powers, as well as flight (solving some problems) and invisibility (introducing new ones).